imziaurrehman/imziaurrehman/README.md

 ### Talking about Personal Stuff:
-- 🛠 &nbsp; I’m currently working with Dart and Firebase.
+- 🛠 &nbsp; I’m currently working on Flutter.
 - 🚀 &nbsp; I’m always learning to keep myself updated with the latest stuff.
+- 💬 Ask me anything about Flutter
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/imziaurrehman).
 - 👾 &nbsp; Fun fact: Enjoying life with coding for people.
 - 📫 &nbsp; How to reach me: imziaafridi@gmail.com